benthepoet/farmadeus/content/logs/farm-log-2020.md

 <img src="/images/farm-log-2020-04-11-06.jpg" width="100%" />

 Raked out any significant clumps and then amended with some shredded leaves and chicken run material.
-We wound planting a mix of beets, carrots, kale, lettuce, and mustard greens in the bed.
+We wound up planting a mix of beets, carrots, kale, lettuce, and mustard greens in the bed.
 <img src="/images/farm-log-2020-04-11-07.jpg" width="100%" />

 ---